History of gene therapy to treat PI

-Gene therapy has been used to treat individuals with several types of severe combined immunodeficiency (SCID), hereditary angioedema (HAE) type 1, X-linked chronic granulomatous disease (X-linked CGD), leukocyte adhesion deficiency-1 (LAD-1), and Wiskott-Aldrich syndrome (WAS).
+Gene therapy has been used to treat individuals with several types of severe combined immunodeficiency (SCID), hereditary angioedema (HAE) type 1, X-linked chronic granulomatous disease (X-linked CGD), leukocyte adhesion deficiency-1 (LAD-1), and WAS.

 The first clinical trial for gene therapy was at the National Institutes of Health in 1990 and treated a 4-year-old girl with ADA-SCID.
 The design of this first trial did not attempt to correct her stem cells, only her T cells.
 This patient is still clinically well and has about 25% of her circulating T cells carrying the corrected ADA gene more than 30 years after her treatment.